szw/vim-tags/README.md

 vim-tags
 ========

-Vim-Tags version 0.0.3
+Vim-Tags version 0.0.4
 ----------------------

 The Ctags generator for Vim

-Copyright (c) 2012 Szymon Wrozynski
+Copyright (c) 2012 Szymon Wrozynski and Contributors

 About